gitcoinco/web/app/grants/README.md

 You can also support exciting projects that you love.

-During matching grants rounds [Quadratic Funding](https://wtfisqf.com/?grant=&grant=&grant=&grant=&match=1000) is used to empower every donation.
+During matching grants rounds [Quadratic Funding](https://wtfisqf.com/?grant=&grant=&grant=&grant=&match=1000) is used to increase the impact of every donation.
 More info on grants can be found [here](https://gitcoin.co/grants/quickstart).

 ## Grant Workflow process